 Depending on your current training schedule and your goals, your strength training sessions should last anywhere between 30 and 60 minutes.
 This is a good starting point, however, each strength training program needs to be customized to each individual.
-Somebody who has an Olympic gold medal goal will have a completely different program to a working professional with a goal of running his first marathon and who needs to balance work, family and training obligations.
+Somebody who has an Olympic gold medal goal will have a completely different program compared to a working professional with a goal of running his first marathon while simultaneously balancing work, family and training obligations.

-3. How to fit my strength training workout into my weekly schedule?
+3. How to fit strength training into my running weekly schedule?

 Strength training should not negatively impact performance of your key running workouts, so to avoid this, here are couple of things to keep in mind:

-– Attempt to strength train following your long run, however, most runners won’t have any problems if they decide to train before their long run;
+– Attempt to strength train following your long run, however, most runners won’t have any problems if they strength train before the long run.

 4. How should I strength train in the off-season?